Retirement lengths vary around the world, impacted by factors like life expectancy, savings and gender. Image: Unsplash/Matthew Bennett

 20 years or less

-South Koreans can expect around 10 fewer years of retirement than their French counterparts, with an average of around 16 years for women and 13 for men.
-Only Mexican men can expect a shorter retirement period than their Korean counterparts.
+South Koreans can expect around five years less of retirement than their French counterparts, with an average of 23.2 years for women and 18.4 for men.

 The typical retirement age in Korea is also higher: around 68 years for men and 67 for women.
 Korea is also expected to have one of the oldest populations among OECD countries.
 Around half of these workers will be 50 and older by 2050.